 Thanks for taking the time to look me up on QRZ.com, and thanks for the contact.

-I QSL Direct which is getting expensive @ $3.00 postage per card, EQSL or Bureau is ok.
-All QSO's get logged and uploaded to LoTW, QRZCQ & Club Log.
+I still QSL Direct if required, which is getting expensive @ $3.00 postage per card, EQSL or Bureau is ok, and all QSO's get logged and uploaded to LoTW, QRZ.com log, QRZCQ & Club Log.

 Thanks to modern technology I now have DXCC as well as WPX as in the past I would not trust my cards to the postal system.

-My QTH is on a ridge looking down the Bli Bli valley with a North Easterly through South Westerly outlook, 345 degree view and unfortunately I have the usual urban QRN.
+My QTH is on the lower edge of the Blackall Range looking over Nambour and down the Bli Bli valley with a North Easterly through South Westerly 345 degree view.

-I have 3 separate 1/4 acre blocks under 1 title with my shack in the back yard, and my house is an old 1930's Queenslander that we have slowly been rebuilding with verandahs etc, In the yard there is enough room for a couple of towers with a variety of antennas, and a 9 hole golf course that backs onto my QTH that I would love to put some antennas on.
+I have 3 separate 1/4 acre blocks under 1 title with my shack in the back yard, and my house is an old Queenslander that we have slowly been renovating and have built verandahs on 3 sides.
+In the yard there is enough room for a couple of towers with a variety of antennas.

-I am a Christian I am married with 3 kids and have lived on the Sunshine Coast of Queensland since 1981 and spent most of my life in the Pacific region.
+I am married with 3 kids and have lived on the Sunshine Coast of Queensland since 1981 but befor moving here I spent most of my younger life in the Pacific islands region doing a lot of travel with my parents and older sister.

 I lived in several countries since I was 4 years old and they include: